nk-reddy/redis-cpp/README.md

 2) "redis"
 ```

-`WATCH` is also supported to detect modifications to watched keys before a transaction executes.
+`WATCH` also detects modifications to watched keys before a transaction executes.